The Miser’s 3 Things:

 Resolution #1: Get your retirement account in shape

-In January, I said I would contribute 1 percent more of my paycheck to my retirement account, getting me to the magical 15 percent that financial planners talk about.
+In January, I said I would contribute 1 percent more of my paycheck to my retirement account, getting me to 15 percent.

 To get there, I’d been adding another 1 percent every year as I received raises at work.
 And, by summer, I followed through on 2018’s promise.